Open to opportunities Hi, I'm Ben Schippers

 • Led executive escalation response across pharma, biotech, manufacturing, and financial services.

-• Crisis response for 433K-user transition—zero churn.
+• Led crisis response for a 433K-user transition—near-zero churn.

 Microsoft Premier Support